bursonic/driveMalta/Cars/Hazard awareness.md

 ###4285  - CARS5.6

-Which THREE result from drinking alcohol and driving?
+Which three result from drinking alcohol and driving?

 1. **Less control**
 2. **Poor judgment of speed**